16. Pre-Shared Key Protection

 Lightweight Builtin Security Plugins can interoperate with Builtin Security Plugins if all of the following is true:

-• The Builtin Security Plugins Governance Document is configured with allow_unauthenticated_participants = TRUE and rtps_protection_kind = NONE.
+• The Builtin Security Plugins Governance Document is configured with allow_unauthenticated_participants = TRUE, rtps_protection_kind = NONE and enable_key_revision = FALSE.
 Lightweight Builtin Security Plugins do not support authentication and their RTPS messages are protected with PSK, which is incompatible with RTPS Origin Authentication Protection.
 See Participant-Level Permissions, Endpoint-Level Permissions, and Unsecure DomainParticipants and Origin Authentication Protection for details.

 • The Builtin Security Plugins and the Lightweight Builtin Security Plugins are configured with the same value of the dds.sec.crypto.rtps_psk_symmetric_cipher_algorithm property.